Jubba8713/my_website1/content/blogs/Project1.md

   NULL
 ```

-What can you infer from this plot?
+> What can you infer from this plot?
 Which stock is the riskiest?
 The
 least risky?

-> TYPE YOUR ANSWER AFTER (AND OUTSIDE!)
-THIS BLOCKQUOTE.

 Plotting the monthly returns for the stocks of various companies over
 time helps us determine the level of risk involved in such investments.